Wood Handled Knives:

 Below: Here is a spray of wood handled fighting knives.
 It seems that the wood handled knives had no specific sheath issued with them because all of mine came in assorted styles.
 They seldom have any inspector stamp or broad arrow.
 This might indicate a large percentage of them were private purchase, commercially available knives.
 I do have a reference to a WW-II Vet telling his grandson he preferred his wood handle knife to his First Pattern.

 Below: Fat wood handled knife housed in a home-made sheath of very heavy, stiff leather.
 It appears to be machine stitched and has a watch band type strap for knife retention.
 There is no belt loop so I assume it was worn simply thrust into the waist and held in by belt tension.
 The wide flap would prevent it from falling through the belt and being lost.

-Below: A new wood handled knife that joined the collection.
-It is an original "I" model 3rd pattern from India Stores but the original alloy handle has been professionally replaced with a 3rd pattern wooden one.
+Below: A nice wood handled knife that joined the collection.
+It is an original "I" model 3rd pattern blade from India Stores but the original alloy handle has been professionally replaced with a 3rd pattern wooden one.